Florida hearing tackles logistics of Takata product defect suits

 While Takata has refused NHTSA’s demand to recall its product, auto makers have recalled about 22 million cars worldwide due to the problem.
 Investigators with NHTSA are still trying to determine the reason for the defect.

-Meanwhile, over 100 class-action attorneys who attended the Miami hearing to determine the rules for the litigation against Takata as well as automakers.
+Meanwhile, over 100 class-action lawyers who attended the Florida hearing to determine the rules for the litigation against Takata as well as automakers.
 This would be a multidistrict litigation case.
 It’s been proposed that the plaintiffs in the MDL would be represented by five co-lead counsel who would reflect the diversity of the plaintiffs who live in various parts of the world.

-An attorney for Honda asked if all state and federal cases could be consolidated to avoid duplication in discovery.
-According to one attorney at the hearing, there are currently 17 personal injury cases against Takata in state court.
+An lawyer for Honda asked if all state and federal cases could be consolidated to avoid duplication in discovery.
+According to one lawyer at the hearing, there are currently 17 personal injury cases against Takata in state court.
 The federal judge said he would take the cases if other judges asked him to, but said he wouldn’t be comfortable requesting them to do so.

 When a large number of people have suffered injury or other damages from a defective product, it can simplify things if they can participate in class actions suits.
 Such suits can also bring more media attention than individual ones and perhaps help incentivize defendants to agree to a substantial settlement.